DOI-USGS/ISIS3/The-ISIS3-Attached-Spice-Format.md

 * _storeResult_
 * _storeValue_

 The sensor model and its maps use these methods to get any keyword values they need from the SPICE kernel pool.
+The keyword and its values are then stored in the `NaifKeywords` group and any future calls to access them query the `NaifKeywords` group instead of the SPICE kernel pool.